tapilew/equilibrio-alpha/README.md

 EquiProtocol drives economic empowerment in two key communities:

-- **Developer Community:** The open, composable infrastructure (starting with the standardized event from the decentralized contract) invites contributions, creating a collaborative ecosystem of plugins, extensions, and **custom interfaces (including dApps)** built upon the core protocol.
+- **Developer Community:** The open, composable infrastructure (starting with the standardized event from the decentralized contract deployed on BlockDAG for the MVP) invites contributions, creating a collaborative ecosystem of plugins, extensions, and **custom interfaces (including dApps)** built upon the core protocol.
+BlockDAG's **developer-friendly environment and EVM compatibility** are beneficial for this initial phase of building the core protocol and fostering early developer engagement.

 - **Crypto-Native Startups (esp.
 LATAM):** EquiProtocol lowers barriers to financial operations by providing the foundational layer for automation and